 Note that leads have a tendency to assume that all their people are good people and an extension of themselves.
 Leads too often act as if they are the directly accused.
 If you are a lead, be aware of these biases and resist the urge to act defensively when someone on your team does something truly wrong.
 Assess objectively.
 Seek aid if you cannot be objective.

 Above all else, do not become an unwitting asshole enabler.
 I cannot emphasize this enough so allow me be more specific.
 The goal is not to create more efficient assholes by teaching them what they can get away with and how to mask their true intentions.
 The goal is to fix the problem.
 Recognize that once a wrong has been committed, the actions you take — or fail to take — to rectify that wrong often have arguably more impact than the wrong itself.

 This writing is not intended as a complete thesis.
-I simply believe that peeling apart a few specifics from the blanket term of “burnout” is a good a starting point to peeling apart the blanket term and taking action.
+I simply believe that peeling apart a few specifics from the blanket term of “burnout” is a good starting point to taking action.